Patient Representatives

 • Spend Time Making Repetitive Motions — 46% responded “Continually or almost continually.”

-• Responsibility for Outcomes and Results — 20% responded “Limited responsibility.”
+• Work Outcomes and Results of Other Workers — 20% responded “Limited responsibility.”

-• Sounds, Noise Levels Are Distracting or Uncomfortable — 32% responded “Every day.”
+• Exposed to Sounds, Noise Levels that are Distracting or Uncomfortable — 32% responded “Every day.”

 • Time Pressure — 23% responded “Every day.”